Blueshift: Introduction

 Origins

-During the first half of this year I GMed an ongoing game of “Living Dungeon World”, a massively-multiplayer tabletop RPG involving somewhere between four and six GMs, and around twenty five players1.
+During the first half of this year I GMed an ongoing game of "Living Dungeon World", a massively-multiplayer tabletop RPG involving somewhere between four and six GMs, and around twenty five players[1].
 The game used the Dungeon World ruleset, which provided an old-school D&D feel while keeping the mechanical fluidity of a Powered by the Apocalypse game.
-A lot of the setting was determined on an “as-required” basis, generally by asking the players questions about their character and their characters’ specialities:
+A lot of the setting was determined on an "as-required" basis, generally by asking the players questions about their character and their characters' specialities:

 PLAYER 1: I'm going to commune with my god.